strongholdmedia/usable/README.md

 _In my opinion (yes, this is personal)_, ES module syntax looks very odd with prototype mangling.

 Also, backwards compatibility is an internal requirement.

+**4. Node.js?
+There is not even native DOM support..**

+I suggest that you use JSDOM, as written in the example above.